AleeDevp/italihub-app/docs/reusable-functions-documentation.md

 ---

-This documentation reflects the current state of the ItaliaHub application as of **September 2025**.
-All functions, hooks, and services documented here are actively used in production and follow established architectural patterns.
+This documentation reflects the current state of the ItaliaHub application as of **October 2025**.
+All functions, hooks, and services documented here mirror the codebase and follow established architectural patterns.
 The codebase maintains strict separation of concerns, comprehensive type safety, and consistent error handling patterns throughout.

 For questions about specific implementations or architectural decisions, refer to the source code in the referenced file paths or consult the team's development guidelines.